Back to Normalizing Flows Hub

 Component 2: Affine Coupling Layer

-The coupling layer is the workhorse of modern normalizing flows.
-It uses a binary mask to split the input, keeps the masked dimensions fixed, and transforms the rest using learned scale ($s$) and translation ($t$) networks.
+The coupling layer does the heavy lifting in modern normalizing flows.
+A binary mask splits the input: masked dimensions pass through unchanged, and the rest are transformed by learned scale ($s$) and translation ($t$) networks.

 Mask Construction